 Are you an international student planning to travel to Canada?
 Visit our Travelling to Canada page for more information.

 You're one step closer to joining us in Toronto and we couldn't be more excited!
 Please take a moment to review this section and find out what the next steps are in your academic journey, including things to do BEFORE and AFTER you arrive in Toronto.

 First, you should identify and remember any upcoming important dates and deadlines for your program.
-Visit the Important Dates page to see what is upcoming and make to visit the page often to see any new updates.
+Visit the Important Dates page to see what is upcoming across the college or select your semester below to see dates specific to this time.

 - 1 Pay Fees & Accept Offer

 - 3 Register for your Courses